UBS's profit almost doubles on leaner investment bank

 Knight Vinke's CEO said in an email it is hard to assess whether the earnings made a case for keeping the investment bank as it still has questions about the way it is funded.

 Wealth management, which UBS dominates worldwide, had its best performance since 2008.
-The higher earnings enabled UBS to improve its defenses against future losses, helping it to stand out from rivals.
+The higher earnings enabled UBS to improve its defences against future losses, helping it to stand out from rivals.

 "One quarter does not make a year, especially as the first quarter is normally the strongest," J. Safra Sarasin analyst Rainer Skierka said.
 "But UBS is strategically and operationally on the right path.
 That's why UBS is clearly moving ahead of the competition."